- Outbound USPS Mail

 Outgoing mail is any mail presented by the departments to be metered for postage and deposited into the United States Postal Service system.
 All mail presented to Mail Services should be typed or computer generated.
 Handwritten addressing should be avoided at all times.
 Handwritten mail costs the most to process and results in the slowest delivery time.

 The requirements for proper preparation of outgoing mail are as follows:

-A fully completed form must accompany mail needing special services such as Mail needing a Return Receipt Requested must be accompanied by a fully completed form.
+- A fully completed form must accompany mail needing special services such as Mail needing a Return Receipt Requested.
 (See Special Services)

 To send a domestic package / letter, you must fill out a "FedEx & UPS Billing Slip" supplied by mail services.
 The slip requires Department name, Datatel account number, Ship-to address, and the type of service.
 Please note that if you select 2nd Day service and that day falls on a Saturday, your mail will be delivered on the next business day.
 If you require Saturday Delivery, you must specify that on the slip.

 To send an international package / letter, you must fill out an "International Air Waybill" supplied by Mail Services.
 In addition to Department name, Ship-to address, and the type of address, you also must state the contents of the package and its value.
 Fill in the" Internal Billing Reference" with your Datatel account number.

 FedEx and UPS will deliver to a P.O.
 Box on a university or college campus only (we recommend using Express Mail).
 Contact Mail Service for the correct forms.